 IEC Grassroots Response

-IEC has mobilized its membership nationwide to engage directly with lawmakers as the discharge petition moves forward.
+In April, IEC mobilized its membership nationwide to engage directly with lawmakers as the FLCA discharge petition moves forward.

-Through IEC’s Action Alert, IEC members and employees are encouraged to contact their representatives and express opposition to:
+Through IEC’s Action Alert, IEC members and employees are encouraged to contact their elected officials and express opposition to the Faster Labor Contracts Act (H.R.
+5408/S. 844).

 IEC will continue coordinating outreach efforts and providing updated guidance as the legislative process develops.